1884 Lawson Game Cards Set

 Because these cards were part of a game set, often, these were left virtually untouched within the playing card box.
 For that reason, several high grade examples (even PSA 10) of cards in this set exist.

-The full set contains 36 different game/action cards.
+The full set contains 36 different game/action cards and two score cards.

 1884 Lawson Game Cards Checklist

-As the players are generic and do not include specific names.
-Most cards are repeated.
+The players are generic and do not include specific names.
+Most card images are repeated.
 The pictures in the set include the following:

 - Player with bat